vxvrs/OutfitComposition/README.md

 ## Citing and Authors
-If you find this repository helpful, feel free to cite our paper [A Unified Framework for Learned Sparse Retrieval](https://arxiv.org/abs/2207.10355):
+If you find this repository helpful, feel free to cite our paper [Unimodal vs. Multimodal Siamese Networks for Outfit Completion](https://arxiv.org/abs/2207.10355):

 ```latex
 @article{hendriksen-overes-2022-unimodal,